Table of Contents

 Adoption in practice: Authsignal analyzed one million authentication attempts and found passkeys used in 62% of flows, surpassing SMS codes.

 For users, this means fewer headaches and faster access.
 For organizations, it translates into fewer helpdesk tickets, lower abandonment rates, and reduced fraud.
-The combination of smoother experiences and stronger security is a rare win–win.
+The combination of smoother experiences and stronger security is a rare win for both sides.

 Implementation